gregwebs/tinyscreen-interrupt/README.md

 # Extending the code

-Set these two variables
+Set this variable
 * keepScreenOnForSeconds
-* buttonCallback

-You can use buttonCallback to implement your program.
+Change the function onButtonPress to implement your program.
-Your buttonCallback is responsible for calling display.on()

 # Sleep side effects

 You need to wake up the processor (press buttons) to be able to reflash it.
 Of course, you can always just use the reset switch.